-Home site costs are something that stump a lot of people who are in the process of building their own home due to unknown home site costs.
+Home site costs are something that stumps a lot of people who are in the process of building their own home due to unknown home site costs.
 This leads to under-budgeting and related issues.
 To avoid any of that from happening, it is important to understand the scope of site work.
 There are five variables to consider.
 Here is a detailed breakdown of expenses to expect.

 1. Bushfire Attack Level (BAL) rating